silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/06_extending/adding_a_custom_model.md

 ## Adding a custom model

-The only point of contact the `silverstripe-graphql` schema has with Silverstripe specifically is through the `DataObjectModel` adapter and its associated plugins.
+The only point of contact the `silverstripe/graphql` schema has with Silverstripe specifically is through the `DataObjectModel` adapter and its associated plugins.
 This is important, because it means you can plug in any schema-aware class as a model, and it will be afforded